The Only Possible Argument in Support of a Demonstration of the Existence of God

 The Only Possible Argument in Support of a Demonstration of the Existence of God (Der einzig mögliche Beweisgrund zu einer Demonstration des Daseins Gottes) is a book by Immanuel Kant, published in 1763.
 It was published during the earlier period of Kant's philosophy, often referred to as the "pre-critical" period, during which he expressed little doubt about the possibility of rational metaphysics as conducted in the Leibnizian-Wolffian philosophical system which dominated German philosophy during that time.
 Kant later came to view this period of his philosophical career as a "dogmatic slumber".

+Contents

-In The Only Possible Argument, Kant questions both the ontological argument for God (as proposed by Saint Anselm) and the argument from design.
+In The Only Possible Argument, Kant questions both the ontological argument for God (as proposed by Anselm of Canterbury) and the argument from design.
 Kant argues that the internal possibility of all things presupposes some existence:

 Accordingly, there must be something whose nonexistence would cancel all internal possibility whatsoever.
 This is a necessary thing.